martinthomson/rfced-model/draft-thomson-rfced-model.md

 manage any problems that might arise in handling documents produced by that stream.
 This document proposes that this aspect of the role continue.

-Stream managers are also involved in discussion of changes to REP processes.
+Stream managers are also involved in discussion of changes to REP processes and they contribute to the development of strategic direction for the RFC series.
 Rather than deal with issues of REP processes directly, stream managers are expected to initiate discussion or make proposals to the RFC Series Evolution program.
 To avoid conflicts of interest, it is expected that stream managers